Capabilities

 Cavalier builds molds for widely diverse applications, including products for the automotive, commercial, recreational, heavy truck and agricultural industries.
 Whether your needs are injection, structural foam, gas assist, multi-shot, thermoset, prototype or compression molds.

-• Feasibility
+- Feasibility

-• Design & Product Development
+- Design & Product Development

-• Mold Flow
+- Mold Flow

-• Mold Manufacture & Modification
+- Mold Manufacture & Modification

-• Mold Repair Services
+- Mold Repair Services

-• Start-up services
+- Start-up services

-Aluminum
+Aluminum Molds

-Gas Counter Pressure
+Gas Counter Pressure Molds

 Counter pressure can be best described as an extension of modification of the stand injection molding process, the difference is how the melt front of the incoming resin is controlled.
 Counter pressure provides a controlled resistance to the flow front, forcing some of the melt to enter the thinner or harder to fill areas during the initial injection.
 It can also aid in keeping unwanted volatiles from breaking through the flow front.
 The gas used to develop the counter pressure pushes on the melt front during injection.
-Surface imperfections such as splay, glass fibers, colour streaks and surface blisters can often be eliminated.
+Surface imperfections such as splay, glass fibres, colour streaks and surface blisters can often be eliminated.

-Injection Compression
+Injection Compression Molds

-Injection compression molding is a method of creating uniform properties, typically with long fiber reinforced plastics.
+Injection compression molding is a method of creating uniform properties, typically with long fibre-reinforced plastics.
 This is done by changing the volume of the cavity during the molding process, essentially closing the mold completely only after the plastic material is already in the mold.
-With the mold slightly open the shot is injection into the open cavity which allows material travel over most of the part rather than flowing through wall stock.
+With the mold slightly open the shot is injected into the open cavity which allows material to travel over most of the part rather than flowing through wall stock.
 The mold is then closed “compressing” the shot to form the final part shape.
 Shrinkage and deformation effects are reduced, uniform pack and melt compression allows for greater rib/wall ratios with fewer sink marks and greater molding precision.

 Multishot